Research FAQs for Indigenous groups, governments, and Nations

 Q: How do we deal with our ownership, access, and control of data?

 This is decided between you (or your governing body) and the researcher.
 Any data contract can be tailored to each group’s needs.
-Memorial has an experienced team in the Research Grant and Contract office who work on this sort of thing.
+Memorial has an experienced team in the Research Initiatives & Services (RIS) who work on this sort of thing.

 Some existing Indigenous-created guidelines for research data is covered here: